-Initially the campaign will be started in Bradford town centre with a launch on the 5th October and then be rolled out to Keighley and other centres.
+Initially the campaign will be started in Bradford town centre with a launch on the 5th October and then be rolled out to Shipley and other centres.

-The campaign, using social media posts on Bradford Council's Twitter and Facebook pages, as well as send out a Stay Connected e-newsletter to all waste and recycling subscribers (approximately 9,500 subscribers).
+The campaign, will post on social media on Bradford Council's Twitter and Facebook pages, as well as send out a Stay Connected e-newsletter to all waste and recycling subscribers (approximately 9,500 subscribers).